-For most waterbodies, non-point source runoff-especially stormwater runoff-is a major contributor of pollutants.
-As urbanization increases and other land use changes occur in the watershed, nutrient and sediment inputs (i.e., loading) from stormwater runoff can far exceed the natural inputs to waterbodies.
-In addition to phosphorus and sediment, stormwater runoff may contain pollutants such as chlorides, oil, grease, chemicals (including hydrocarbons), nutrients, metals, litter, and pathogens, which can severely reduce water quality.
+For most water bodies, non-point source runoff-especially stormwater runoff-is a major contributor of pollutants.
+As urbanization increases and other land use changes occur in the watershed, nutrient and sediment inputs (i.e., loadings) from stormwater runoff can far exceed the natural inputs to water bodies.
+In addition to phosphorus and sediment, stormwater runoff may contain pollutants such as chlorides, oil, grease, chemicals including hydrocarbons, nutrients, metals, litter, and pathogens, which can severely reduce water quality.